anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 This document does not change the purpose of this registry but does update the structure and procedures to be used by its expert reviewers.

+## Example Extension {#example_extension}

+The IETF requests the IANA to register the following extension in [@rdap-extensions]:

+Extension identifier: example

+Registry operator: ALL

+Published specification: This RFC Reference Once Published

+Person & email address to contact for further information:
+The Internet Engineering Steering Group <iesg@ietf.org>

+Intended usage: COMMON

 ### Deprecation Date

 IANA is instructed to add a new "Deprecation Date" field to each registration in the registry.
 This field is to remain empty unless IANA is given a date to place in the field.
 A registrant, as denoted by the contact field of the registry, may request of IANA to deprecate an RDAP extension.
-The IETF may request of the IANA to deprecate any RDAP extension in the registry.
+The IESG may request of the IANA to deprecate any RDAP extension in the registry.
 When deprecating an entry in this registry, IANA is to record the date of the request in the "Deprecation Date" field.
 The "Deprecation Date" field should use the date format specified in [@!RFC3339].